 S1000D organizes content into modules.
 The key challenge is aligning the people and process to move from a traditional “linear” book model of content to the concept of component data modules of content.
 Having the correct upfront analysis and doing the right planning are keys in overcoming these challenges and preparing your organization to transition successfully.

 Some common, specific challenges we help you address include the following:

 - Enriching the data by applying content tagging, making data smarter and more findable

 - Intensification of the reusable content

 With the end goal firmly in mind, DCL believes in helping you make the right decisions and constructing a plan for success.
-This always starts with Analysis.
+This always starts with analysis of your content.
 Especially with S1000D, upfront analysis is the key starting point for a successful project.
 The plan also includes:

 - A project plan

-- A vision of how DMRL will be constructed
+- A vision of how the Data Module Requirements List (DMRL) will be constructed

 - Decision on which content to convert/not convert

 - Definition of a quality testing and assurance process